0xDBFB7/ionprinter/documents/log/log.md

 Frequency multiplexing?
 Put a band-pass filter on each plate with a different frequency range and connect them all in parallel?
 Would need to be rectified...

+It'd be great if we could dump the energy from the beam somehow.